 Worried about how your dog would react to the newborn?
 Bringing home the baby means an overwhelming onslaught of sights, sounds and smells for your dog.
-From an altered daily routine, to less time and attention, it may be a difficult time for your dog, especially if she’s been the “only child” until now.
+From an altered daily routine to less time and attention, it may be a difficult time for your dog, especially if she’s been the “only child” until now.

 This blog post explores how to introduce your dog to the baby.

 The earlier you begin preparing your dog for the new arrival, the better!
-We recommend to begin training during the pregnancy itself so that there’s enough time for you to welcome your newborn home to a calm, well-behaved dog.
+We recommend beginning training during the pregnancy itself so that there’s enough time for you to welcome your newborn home to a calm, well-behaved dog.
 Learn the body language of your dog to understand how he communicates.

 1. Accustom your pet to baby-related noises.
-Play recordings of the baby sounds to help your dog get used to them.
+Play recordings of the baby sound to help your dog get used to them.
 Similarly, you may put baby powder/oil on your skin to familiarize your pet with the new smells.

 2. Use a baby doll to help your pet get used to a baby.
 Carry around a swaddled baby doll, take the doll in the stroller when you walk your dog, and use the doll to get your pet used to routine baby activities, such as bathing and diaper changing.